 - Custom typography elements

 If Kadence Blocks fails me in rebuilding WP Mastery with Gutenberg, this plugin will be my second choice.
-Especially since it gives you control over layouts for desktop, tablets and phone screens.
+Especially since it gives you control over layouts for desktops, tablets, and phone screens.
 Head over to the official page to see all of the features (the demo link doesn’t seem to be working at this time).

 Gutenberg Blocks and Template Library by Otter

 Are you looking for a library of templates and not just blocks?
-Otter Blocks is the best Gutenberg plugin for you then.
-Otter is created by ThemeIsle, who is known for creating plugins like Nivo Slider and have over 470k customers using their themes and plugins.
+Otter Blocks is the best Gutenberg plugin for you.
+Otter was created by ThemeIsle, who is known for creating plugins like Nivo Slider and has over 470k customers using their themes and plugins.
 I am glad to see them enter the Gutenberg space with a promising plugin!

 The demo site of Otter is a showcase of the stunning, yet simplistic designs you can build with it.
 In their playground, you can create your own layouts directly in order to test Otter.
 I love it when developers build playgrounds like this.